 The Purine Metabolic Patients Association (PUMPA) provides information and support for patients and their families.
 On Saturday 23rd March 2013 a FUAN Patient Support meeting was held at St Thomas’ Hospital London.
 A report of the event can be found here.

-An ADTKD/UMOB Patient Information Day was held in Cambridge on Saturday 15th Septenber 2018.
+An ADTKD/UMOD Patient Information Day was held in London on Saturday 15th September 2018.
 A summary and photos of the event can be found below.
+ADTKD/UMOD patient information day summary

 - How the disease works